 Last year’s theme was global warming and I created a video for this based on the ice caps melting and rising sea levels.
 This year, with the theme being The Future I also based my entry on global warming to raise awareness that some of the world’s key cities are in danger of flooding.
 For my entry you look through the eye pieces to see the London skyline and water lapping against this.”

 Ted Prime was the winner of the Years 3 and 4 competition, and Ted also won last year.
 His entry showed Derby as a floating island in space.
-He said: “I was inspired to do this by a computer game called Fortnight.
+He said: “I was inspired to do this by a computer game called Fortnite.
 I liked the idea of a floating island.

 I was very surprised to win.
 I didn’t think I’d get a commended, never mind win!
 Everyone’s entries look great.”